Aramxv/PHP-CRUD/README.md

 # PHP-CRUD
-A simple CRUD App using PHP.
+A simple CRUD App using PHP and Bootsrap Framework.

 ### This can...
 - Can Create a record.